CSCD488-Winter2024/project-description-user-stories-and-glossary-construction-camera/Description-UserStories-Glossary.md

 As the overviewer I want to be able to request and get sent the video files of the violations.

-### Technition
+### Technician

-As a technition I want to get error data without being on site.
+As a technician I want to get error data without being on site.

-As a technition I want to be able to export data from the device using physical cables
+As a technician I want to be able to export data from the device using physical cables

-As a technition I want to be able to update/import data to the device using a physical cable
+As a technician I want to be able to update/import data to the device using a physical cable

 ## Non-Functional requirements